spoznan/branching_polytopes_branch_and_bound/Readme.md

 ## Usage

-To run, use the nn_main.sage script.
+To run, use the bb_main.sage script.
 For example:

 ```sage ~/bb_main.sage```